Bulgaria and Romania: Birding the Balkans in Spring

 A gorgeous Red-breasted Flycatcher foraging in woodland during the summer breeding season.

 Today a day trip will lead us to the productive Durankulak Lake, along with visits to Shabla Tuzla Lake and the Kamen Bryag rocky steppes.
-Target species for the day include Montagu’s Harrier, Pallid Harrier, Western Marsh Harrier, Eurasian Bittern, Caspian Tern, Gull-billed Tern, Great White Pelican, Paddyfield Warbler, Bearded Reedling, and Spotted Crake.
+Target species for the day include Montagu’s Harrier, Western Marsh Harrier, Squacco Heron, Purple Heron, Caspian Tern, Gull-billed Tern, Great White Pelican, Paddyfield Warbler, Bearded Reedling, and Spotted Crake.

 We will also make another attempt at the larks, should we have missed any of them yesterday, and will have another opportunity for pipits including Red-throated Pipit.
 We should also be able to find some other great birds, like Eurasian Stone-curlew, Rosy Starling, Levant Sparrowhawk, Common Reed Bunting, European Stonechat, European Pied Flycatcher, and Isabelline Wheatear.

-Day 13.
-Travel to the Danube Delta in Romania, birding on the way
+Day 10.
+Travel to the Danube Delta, Romania, birding on route

 We will likely arrive in the late afternoon at our accommodation, situated on an island in the Delta, where we will stay for the next three nights.